iov-one/weave/architecture/NFT.md

 actually an action on the species, not a given token.
-`transfer` which changes the owner of the token (this could be a two-step sequence). and possibly `revoke` to destroy a token, if there is some privledged judicial body.
+`transfer` which changes the owner of the token (this could be a two-step sequence). and possibly `revoke` to destroy a token, if there is some privileged judicial body.

 But each species may have it's own special actions.
 A human-name token with a fixed name may have a special